 See the City from the Water

 May nights are lovely for an evening cruise in Boston.
 There are several different companies that offer sunset or dinner cruises on the harbor.

 Whichever you choose all allow you to see the city skyline and lights as the sun goes down.

 If you want to learn more about these opportunities, make sure to read our post covering Boston boat tours.

 Grab your sombrero and get ready for a weekend of fun celebrating Cinco de Mayo!

-Join a pub crawl or take a 5th of May themed boat cruise.
-Be sure to check locals pubs and restaurants for a drink, food, and music specials.
+Join a pub crawl or take a 5th of May-themed boat cruise.
+Be sure to check local pubs and restaurants for drinks, food, and music specials.

 The city is sure to be busy with party-goers so be ready for big crowds at the city’s pubs!